 - Light cotton dress or sarong

 - Swimwear

 - Pen-knife (remember to pack sharp objects in hold baggage)

 - Repair kit (eg. needle, thread, duct tape)

-- A selection of dry bags for daypack/kit bag
+- A selection of dry bags for daypack/kitbage

 - Camera

 - Binoculars (highly recommended)

 - Reusable cloth bag for shopping (to avoid plastic bags)

 NoteS:

-Please be aware than in the Southern African the winter months, June-September, the nights can be cold with an average of between 0-5 degrees Celsius in some places, and the days can be warm between 20-30 degrees Celsius.

-Bright bold colours and white are not suitable for game viewing or bush wear as they attract insects and the attention of animals.
-Please do not bring camouflage or military style clothes as they can cause problems with local authorities.

-Please dress appropriately for border crossings, village and market visits - ie: no bare feet, no bare chests, no bikinis and no hats.
+Please be aware than in the Southern African the winter months, June-September, the nights can be cold with an average of between 0-5 degrees Celsius in some places, and the days can be warm between 20-30 degrees Celsius Bright bold colours and white are not suitable for game viewing or bush wear as they attract insects and the attention of animals.
+Please do not bring camouflage or military style clothes as they can cause problems with local authorities Please dress appropriately for border crossings, village and market visits - ie: no bare feet, no bare chests, no bikinis and no hats.
 A few restaurants are also not keen on T-shirts and jeans either.

-Tents have mosquito netting on the windows and doors.
-Sleeping mattresses of 5cm thick are provided.

-\It is possible to hire a sleeping bag for this holiday.

 Cotswold Outdoor

-COTSWOLD outdoor

 Many of the Equipment items listed above are available from Cotswold Outdoor our 'Official Recommended Outdoor Retailer'.
-When you book a holiday with KE you will receive 12.5% discount voucher from Cotswold Outdoor and other retailers. >> Find out more

-Land Only Information

-The LAND ONLY dates and prices are for the itinerary joining in Cape Town Johannesburg.
+When you book a holiday with KE you will receive 12.5% discount voucher from Cotswold Outdoor and other retailers. >> Find out more Land Only Information The LAND ONLY dates and prices are for the itinerary joining in Cape Town.
 Airport transfers are provided on arrival.
 This itinerary ends in Victoria Falls, Zimbabwe.

-Flight Inclusive Information

-The FLIGHT INCLUSIVE dates and prices are based on UK flights from London to Cape Town, and returning from Victoria Falls.
+Flight Inclusive Information The FLIGHT INCLUSIVE dates and prices are based on UK flights from London to Cape Town, and returning from Victoria Falls.
 Outbound flights will depart from the UK in the evening, arriving the next day (day 1 of the Land Only itinerary).
 Return flights will depart Victoria Falls, Zimbabwe in the afternoon on the last day of the itinerary, arriving in the UK the following morning.

-Why Choose KE

-Why KE

-Our KE itinerary travels into southern Botswana visiting the San Bushman, a truly exceptional experience.
-Cultural exchanges are just as important as the incredible wildlife and diverse scenery in Southern Africa.
-Michelle at the KE office has recently returned from Namibia and can give you first hand tips, hints and stories!
-24
+Why Choose KE Why KE Safari...So Good!
+This fabulous itinerary enters Botswana from the south through the Kalahari with an overnight with the interesting San Bushmen community.
+This is a pretty unique experience.
+We include an extra night in Cape Town at the start to wind down and enjoy this famous town.
+Please Note This document was downloaded on 20/05/2024 and the trip is subject to change